erincampbell234/Disinvestment-Asthma/README.md

 In these files, there are additional analyses, figures, and explorations that do not appear in the current drafts of the manuscript.

-**Data.R**  data wrangling from public, raw datasets, to the datasets used in our analyses.
+**data.R**  data wrangling from public, raw datasets, to the datasets used in our analyses.

 **table1.R:**  descriptive statistics.